senthil4321/meta-srk/docs/kernel_variants.md

 This bypasses the calibration process and uses the pre-calculated value for better boot performance.

+**Boot Time Reduction via Device Tree:**
+Disabling unused pinmux nodes or modules in the device tree can shave off additional boot delay.
+The tiny kernel includes a device tree overlay (`bbb-disable-unneeded.dtbo`) that disables unnecessary peripherals and pin configurations to optimize boot time.

 ## Build Information

 ### Current Build Status